Does baking powder tenderize turkey for thanksgiving?

 My husband’s tip is simply to use an oven bag.

-My tip is simply to brain a turkey with a baking powder and salt solution.
+My tip is simply to brain a turkey with a baking powder brine.

-The detail about my Japanese tips for tenderizing meat is in this post.
+The detail about my Japanese tips for brining meat is in this post.

 Now, I will tell you a quick guide.